wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- ([Location 2484](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=2484))
 	- -
 	- -
 	- You perfectly know what's better for you.
-And you have a safety net. #card
+And you have a safety net. #car
 		- Andy stopped thinking about the decision and grokked it.
 As he did so, he discovered that Med School Andy felt better
 		- ([Location 2497](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=2497))
 		- #[[mind]]